top of page

 • Neurological involvement: often every 2 months

-Your clinician will individualise this based on your condition and symptoms.
+Your clinician will tailor this based on your condition and symptoms.

 Can High-Dose Oral B12 Work Instead?